CHINGHSIN1991/catalyst/README.md

 Replace new tab page with a customized dashboard to help you get focused, and keep motivated to achieve goals.
 Pomodoro, to-do list and link organizer help you save information and improve efficiency while browsing.
 Users can:

-* Get inspiring photos as a background on new tabs every day.
+* Get inspiring photos as backgrounds on new tabs every day.
 * Use pomodoro and to-do list with reminder.
 * Adjust personal setting panel to manage user's own backgrounds, display mode, temperature scale, and calendar display.
 * Use link organizer on page to help user post informations on notes list or bulletin board.